 - Ambition.
 Though heroes may insist that Ambition Is Evil, villains are the ones who try to make the struggle to get better (even if they have a tendency to overdo it), which heroes typically lack until disaster forces them to change.

 - Determination.
 Sometimes when a villain keeps on trying despite being stomped into the ground a million times, and still gets up and keeps going after his goals regardless of the constant beatings, you have to at least admire their tenacity somewhat.
-In general, villainous breakdowns are significantly less common (though also much more spectacular) than a hero falling to bits after a major defeat.
+In general, villainous breakdowns are significantly less common (though also more unexpected) than a hero falling to bits after a major defeat.

 - Diligence.
 Despite Evil Is Easy and The Dark Side making access to power easier, many villains will undergo much more extreme ordeals and protracted effort than heroes, who usually benefit from Hard Work Hardly Works.
-Is it any wonder the bad guy did a Face-Heel Turn in frustration?

 - Honor.
 Calling card of the Noble Demon who preaches Even Evil Has Standards.